Sean10/ObShare/README-EN.md

 Q: Does this plugin collect my data?
 A: Absolutely not.
 This plugin uses your own Feishu API keys to convert formats locally, call Feishu APIs, and upload directly to Feishu servers.
 All actions are under your full control and involve no third-party servers.

-Q: Can I upload all my content to Feishu Cloud Documents?
+Q: Can I upload all my content to Feishu Doc?
 A: Due to limitations on Feishu storage space and API quotas, batch uploads are not currently supported.
 Additionally, if you enable public internet access for your documents, you must comply with Feishu’s governance policies.
 Once enabled, anyone with the link can access the document.
 As the document owner, you are responsible for ensuring its legal and compliant use.
 Any disputes arising from this are unrelated to this plugin.

 ## 🤝 Contribute